 - Vitamin B12 (cobalamin)

-For example: B-100 consists of 100 mg of the B Vitamins with the exception of folic acid (Vitamin B-9), which has a higher amount due to the ratio needed to compliment the other B’s.
+B-100 consists of 100 mg of each of the B Complex Vitamins, except folic acid (Vitamin B-9) which has a higher content due to the ratio needed to compliment the other B vitamins.
 The same can be said for B-50 (50 mg each) and B-150 (150 mg each).

-Often, extra amounts of a certain B vitamin are necessary with certain health conditions, and should be taken separately in conjunction with a B Complex.
+Often, extra amounts of certain B vitamins are necessary and should be taken separately and in conjunction with a B Complex.

 The less well-known “B” vitamins:

-Vitamin B15 (pangamic acid) and Vitamin B17 (laetrile or amygdalin) have been subjected to extreme controversy despite inherit healing qualities they possess.
-Just as with other B Vitamins, Vitamin B15 and Vitamin B17 are also found in the foods we eat.
-Vitamin B17, for example, is found in strawberries and apricot seeds while Vitamin B15 is found in brown rice, sesame seeds, and pumpkin seeds.
+Vitamin B15 (pangamic acid) and Vitamin B17 (laetrile or amygdalin) have been subjected to extreme controversy despite the inherent healing qualities they possess.
+Just as with other B Vitamins, Vitamin B15 and Vitamin B17 are found in foods we eat.
+Vitamin B17, for example, is found in strawberries and apricot seeds, while Vitamin B15 is found in brown rice, sesame seeds, and pumpkin seeds.

-In fact, it has been stated that cancer may be caused by a Vitamins B17 and/or B15 deficiency much like Vitamin B1 (thiamin) deficiency causes beriberi, Vitamin B3 (niacin) deficiency causes pellagra, Vitamin D deficiency causes rickets and Vitamin C deficiency causes scurvy.
+In fact, it has been reported that cancer may be caused by Vitamins B17 and/or B15 deficiencies, much like Vitamin B1 (thiamin) deficiency causes beriberi, Vitamin B3 (niacin) deficiency causes pellagra, Vitamin D deficiency causes rickets and Vitamin C deficiency causes scurvy.

-Slowly becoming more popular are Vitamins B8 (inositol) and Vitamin B4 (choline).
-These work best together.
-Both inositol and choline seem to have an important role the health of cell membranes especially the specialized cells in the brain.
+Vitamins B8 (inositol) and Vitamin B4 (choline) are slowly making their way into the mainstream.
+These vitamins work best together.
+Both inositol and choline appear to play an important role the health of cell membranes, especially the specialized cells in the brain.

-Research has indicated a connection between inositol deficiency with depression and choline with improved mental performance in Alzheimer’s.
+Research has indicated that there is a connection between inositol deficiency and depression.
+Choline has been associated with improved mental performance in Alzheimer’s patients.
 And this only skims the surface.

-So as you can see, since the B vitamins are involved in various body functions, the lack of these precious vitamins can result in countless health conditions and disease.
+Seeing that the B vitamins are involved in so many of our bodily functions, it becomes clear that the lack of these precious vitamins can result in countless health conditions and disease.